Paeti/IPNeuronaleNetze/README.md

 Tensorflow and keras are used to build the neural network and to train it.
 Opencv is usesd to prepare the images.
-We are using Flask for setting up a simple RESTapi.
+We are using Flask for setting up a simple REST API.
 Which handles the interaction with our frontend.
 Docker is used to simplify the delivery.
 Continous integration tool of our choice is drone ci.